-You may prefer arm day over leg day, but for overall health and fitness, you should seek to workout all of the muscles in your body!
+You may prefer arm day over leg day for the best workout benefits, but for overall health and fitness, you should seek to workout all of the muscles in your body!
 There will be a whole range of muscles you are missing out on if you merely do the same workout over and again!

 Get off the couch

 We may be creatures of habit, but doing the same thing every day might become tedious after a while.
 Exercise can rapidly become uninteresting if it becomes dull.
 To keep your mind busy, it’s a good idea to swap things up frequently.
 Otherwise, your enthusiasm may wane, and you’ll be left looking for more interesting activities such as a trip to the bar, or just turning on the TV.